HORNET-Storage/Scionic-MerkleTree-Go/README.md

 * In the case of a folder with 10,000 files, a Scionic branch requires 15 leaves, while a Merkle DAG branch needs all 10,000.
 This means the Scionic branch is roughly **710x smaller**.
 * If the folder contains 1,000,000 files, a Scionic branch for any file in that folder would require around 21 leaves.
 This Scionic branch would be **50,000x smaller**.

-These statistics underline the substantial efficiency improvements made by Scionic Merkle DAG Trees.
+These statistics underline the substantial efficiency improvements made by Scionic Merkle Trees.

 ## Understanding Growth Patterns: Logarithmic vs Linear

-In the case of Scionic Merkle DAG Trees, which incorporate Classic Merkle Trees within their structure, they exhibit logarithmic growth.
+In the case of Scionic Merkle Trees, which incorporate Classic Merkle Trees within their structure, they exhibit logarithmic growth.
 This means that as the size of the input (the number of files in a folder) increases, the growth rate of the Classic Merkle Tree branches decreases.
-This makes Scionic Merkle DAG Trees an efficient structure for managing large datasets, ***as the branches become exponentially smaller with the increasing number of files in the folder.***
+This makes Scionic Merkle Trees an efficient structure for managing large datasets, ***as the branches become exponentially smaller with the increasing number of files in the folder.***

 In stark contrast, the number of hashes required to validate a single folder in a Merkle DAG exhibits linear growth.
 If there are more children (files) in the folder, you must download the hash of each one to retrieve any individual file from the folder.
 This constant requirement can lead to overly large Merkle branches.
 The amount of hashes needed to validate a single file increases in direct proportion to the number of files in the folder, making it less efficient for large datasets.

 ## Syncing Trees Across Relays by Requesting a Range of Leaves

-To further enhance the functionality of Scionic Merkle DAG Trees and support efficient data retrieval, each leaf in the tree is labeled with a sequenced number.
+To further enhance the functionality of Scionic Merkle Trees and support efficient data retrieval, each leaf in the tree is labeled with a sequenced number.
 This method facilitates the [request for a range of Merkle leaves](https://www.hornetstorage.com/forest), much like what GraphSync attempts to accomplish, but without the complexity of using complex graph selectors and large request sizes.

 The total number of leaves is recorded at the root of the tree.
 By doing so, users can request a range of leaves from a given folder and receive it as a small Scionic Merkle branch, reducing the bandwidth overhead and computational workload required to access multiple files in the same folder.

-This approach provides the structural advantages of Scionic Merkle DAG Trees, such as logarithmic growth of branches and efficient file download and verification, and also provides enhanced support for ranged requests, contributing to their practicality in large-scale data management scenarios.
+This approach provides the structural advantages of Scionic Merkle Trees, such as logarithmic growth of branches and efficient file download and verification, and also provides enhanced support for ranged requests, contributing to their practicality in large-scale data management scenarios.

 # Documentation